gillibrand/keyframe-click/README.md

 # Keyframe Click

-A web app that lets you **place and edit Bezier curves on a timeline** to represent CSS property animations.
+A web app that lets you **place and edit bezier curves on a timeline** to represent **CSS property animations**.
 The tool visualizes the motion path of CSS properties and generates the corresponding `@keyframes` syntax for easy copy-paste into your stylesheets.

 Perfect for developers and designers who want experiment visually with CSS animations.